Evidence

 Intervention

-The CorteXR/VIRTUE platform immersed participants in realistic, interactive scenarios designed to simulate activities of daily living, such as preparing a meal or managing transactions in a cafe.
+The predecessor VIRTUE/CorteXR clinical work immersed participants in realistic, interactive scenarios designed to simulate activities of daily living, such as preparing a meal or managing transactions in a cafe.
 Tasks were tailored to individual ability with adjustable difficulty levels.

 Outcome measures